 Also known as a home equity conversion mortgage (HECM), a reverse mortgage allows homeowners over the age of 62 to borrow money against their home equity without making monthly payments.

 Settlement service provider list (SSPL)

 A list of providers that a buyer can use as they close on their loan (with “settlement” being another name for the mortgage closing process).
 The law requires lenders to notify borrowers about which services related to settlement they are able to shop for and to provide a list of providers of that service.

 Legal rights related to ownership of a home.
 How a home is titled affects what happens to it if there’s an ownership change or an owner dies.

 A mortgage guaranteed by the U.S. Department of Veterans Affairs (VA) for active-duty military service members, veterans and eligible spouses.
 Flexible VA loan qualifying requirements include no down payment or mortgage insurance.

-You’ll receive a written final accounting of all of the costs and fees due at closing.
-Lenders must provide the CD at least three business days before closing.
-Any errors in mortgage terms or seller concessions should be corrected before closing on the loan, so review the document carefully.
+A five-page form that puts in writing all of the costs and fees due at closing.
+Lenders must provide the closing disclosure at least three business days before closing.
+Any errors in the terms of the sale should be corrected before closing on the loan, so review the document carefully.

 A written agreement that allows a seller to remain in a home for up to 60 days after it is sold.
 For that period of time, the seller becomes a renter and the buyer becomes their landlord.

 Once a buyer and seller sign a purchase agreement, a house is considered to be “under contract.”
 The sale could still fall through if contingencies come into play, but it’s relatively rare because there aren’t many ways to legally exit a real estate contract.